cbresciano/El-Origen-OS/obesity_is_a_serious_public_health_problem.md

 Add the word/symbol that emerges FROM within (not deduced):

-> Eating on recyclable trays
+> A fact is an irreversible trace

-BIFURCATION DOCUMENTED: 0caa9aaf8cc5c4e6
+BIFURCATION DOCUMENTED: e3a5ca6fe78a09d2

 ## 4. Verdict